 - Managed design and development for new interactive video formats including Verizon Media's first interactive 360 Video and non-linear VPAID ads

 - Led engagements with Verizon product leadership testing new innovative mobile ad formats which took advantage of Verizon’s unique device and network footprint.
-One example is Verizon’s ‘Buy Now Button’, a mobile ad format which provides consumers the ability to connect their VZ account and purchase products or services in one tap on their mobile device.
-These experiments later led to further e-commerce integrations for video.
+One example is Verizon’s ‘Buy Now Button’, a mobile ad format which provides consumers the ability to connect their VZ account and purchase products or services in one tap on their mobile device. (view demo here on YouTube) These experiments later led to further e-commerce integrations for video.

 - Introduced and oversaw consumer-centric product user research programs with AOL’s User Research Lab in Dulles, VA.
-Working in close coordination with product and design teams, we began relying more on user feedback to help test and validate products before investing valuable team development and operational resources to scale them.
+Working in close coordination with product and design teams, I owned and operated user feedback sessions helping test and validate new ad products.